Paweł Śpiewak

-History
+Biography

-Paweł Śpiewak is a Professor of Sociology at Warsaw University.
-He was elected to the Sejm on September 25, 2005 getting 18,403 votes in 19 Warsaw district, running as a candidate with the Civic Platform list.
+Paweł Śpiewak was a Professor of Sociology at Warsaw University.
+He was elected to the Sejm on 25 September 2005 getting 18,403 votes in 19 Warsaw district, running as a candidate with the Civic Platform list.
 He did not seek reelection in 2007.

-He is a Fellow of Collegium Invisibile.
+Śpiewak was a Fellow of Collegium Invisibile.

 In 2011, he was nominated as the Director of the Jewish Historical Institute by Bogdan Zdrojewski, Minister of Culture and National Heritage.

-He is a son of nationally renowned writers Anna Kamieńska (1920-1986) and Jan Śpiewak (1908-1967).
+Śpiewak was the son of nationally renowned writers Anna Kamieńska (1920–1986) and Jan Śpiewak (1908–1967).

+Śpiewak died on 30 March 2023, at the age of 71.